vivek0240/gplayforAndroid/Nano-Package.md

 * Google Sounds
 * **Google Digital Wellbeing**

-* ¹ Trusted Face & Face Unlock have been removed by Google in Android 10+.
-See [Notes for Android 10.x](https://github.com/opengapps/opengapps/wiki/Notes-for-Android-10.x)
+Notes:

-Note: Bold apps mark the difference to smaller packages.
+* Bold apps mark the difference to smaller packages.
+* Google removed the `Trusted Face` (FaceUnlock) feature for security reasons (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
+We've removed the corresponding code for the `FaceDetect` and `FaceUnlock` for all platforms.

 ---